ashierj/superdemo/doc/user/group/saml_sso/troubleshooting.md

 ### Message: "Certificate element missing in response (ds:x509certificate) and not cert provided at settings"

-This error suggests that the IdP is not configured to include the X.509 certificate in the response.
-In the docs on [additional configuration for SAML apps on your IdP](../../../integration/saml.md#additional-configuration-for-saml-apps-on-your-idp), we note that it is required to include the X.509 certificate in the response.
+This error suggests that the IdP is not configured to include the X.509 certificate in the SAML response.
+The X.509 certificate must be included in the response.

-To resolve this problem, adjust your IdP to include the X.509 certificate in the SAML response.
+To resolve this problem, configure your IdP to include the X.509 certificate in the SAML response.

+For more information, see the documentation on [additional configuration for SAML apps on your IdP](../../../integration/saml.md#additional-configuration-for-saml-apps-on-your-idp).

 ## Other user sign in issues